Skip to ContentSkip to Navigation

 History

 Harford Community College has a history of promoting diversity and creating an environment that is open and inclusive to students and employees.
-In the fall of 2012, HCC established a Cultural Diversity Committee (CDC) to continue and expand the college’s diversity efforts.
+In the fall of 2012, the College established a Cultural Diversity Committee (CDC) to continue and expand diversity efforts.
 In 2018, the CDC decided to expand its mission further to embrace the goals of equity and inclusion, and the name of the committee changed to DICE (Diversity, Inclusion, Culture, and Equity).
-In 2022, DICE was named an All-College Committee and brings together members of the faculty and staff, from all areas of HCC, to work towards our common goals.
+In 2022, DICE became an All-College Committee bringing together employees from all areas of camput to work towards our common goals.

 Purpose

-The purpose of DICE is to advise appropriate committees on campus about trends, issues, or opportunities for the HCC community related to diversity, inclusion, culture, and equity.
-The committee both sponsors related programs by other campus groups and creates its own original programming to support its goals.
-Finally, DICE both maintains the Cultural Diversity Plan that is approved by the BOT every three years and writes the annual report submitted to the Maryland Higher Education Commission (MHEC).
+The purpose of DICE is to advise appropriate committees on campus about trends, issues, or opportunities for the College community related to diversity, inclusion, culture, and equity.
+The committee plans and sponsors related programs by other campus groups and creates its own original programming to support its goals.
+Additionally, DICE both maintains the Cultural Diversity Plan, approved by the BOT every three years, and writes the annual report submitted to the Maryland Higher Education Commission (MHEC).

-• Country of Focus: Every academic year, a country is selected to be the focus of programming on campus and in the curriculum.
+• Country of Focus: Each academic year, a country is selected to be the focus of programming on campus and in the curriculum.

 Equity and Inclusion Statement